 Other copywriters aren’t my competition, and I don’t aspire to be like them, or even as successful as them.
 These are people to learn from, to get inspired by, but I don’t get hung up on trying to emulate them.

-The only person I aspire to be is myself, and as long as I’m a better writer now than I was last year, then I consider myself a winner.
+The only person I aspire to be is myself and as long as I’m a better writer now than I was last year, then I consider myself a winner.

-When I remember to focus on what I have, like a job I love, food in my belly, a roof over my head and people to share my life with, rather than what I want, I find something better than happiness — I find contentment.
+When I remember to focus on what I have, like a job I love, food in my belly, a roof over my head and people to share my life with, rather than what I need, I find something better than happiness — I find contentment.

 Because when I focus on that, I realise that all the rest is just decoration.